-Invisible lines of light
+Invisible lines of light in architecture and office

-Polar opposite to the flexible nature of suspended or surface mounted lighting, recessed lighting is a solution that requires thought.
-The precise position and layout of recessed lighting schemes is a result of careful planning and a thorough design process, therefore it is most suitable for a new build, fit out or a complete refurbishment project.
+Polar opposite to the flexible nature of suspended or surface mounted lighting, architectural recessed lighting is a solution that requires thought.
+The precise position and layout of recessed lighting schemes is a result of careful planning and a thorough design process, therefore it is most suitable for a new build, fit out, or a complete refurbishment project.